H3licopter/beanstalk/README.md

 ## Principles
   - Fast Development of UIs and  content heavy web pages
   - Concise, minimal and consistent syntax
-  - All-in-one design with minimal dependencies and boilerplate
+  - All-in-one design with minimal boilerplate
   - The compiler should do most of the annoying work for you and help catch common bugs without compromising on very fast compile times (No slow LLVM backend)
   - Batteries included.
 Opinionated about how to do common fiddly tasks

 ## Planned Features
-Beanstalk can be thought of as:
-1. Mega-extended Markdown
-2. What would a good Javascript/HTML/CSS replacement look like, if it was actually designed to be used everywhere and had the hindsight of modern programming language design with no constraints on convention or backwards compatibility?
+Beanstalk can be thought of as a mega-extended Markdown, a Javascript replacement and a modern UI focused programming language with no constraints on conventions or backwards compatibility.
-3. Eventually a general UI language for native C/C++ based applications, with C planned to be the target output

 Beanstalk outputs HTML, CSS and JS/WASM all in one consistent syntax without having to switch between any languages, or even a different file.